A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Still in 2017, \cite{ohara2017maximizing} addresses a group closeness centrality concept.
-Very interestingly, the application studied in the manuscript ties to the evacuation performance in a given network.
+Still in 2017, {Ohara et al.}~\cite{ohara2017maximizing} address a group closeness centrality concept.
+The application studied in the manuscript ties to evacuation performance in a given network.
 Specifically, the authors are interested in identifying which links to try to design (install) in order to maximize the evacuation performance.
 In their work, the authors show how their problem can be reduced to a node selection problem.
 It is the node selection phase that is performed through group centrality computation via a heuristic algorithm with the same approximation guarantee as will be shown in later studies (see, e.g., \cite{vogiatzis2019identification}).
 In fact, this resemblance in approximation guarantees from the greedy algorithm comes straight from submodularity and leads to an approximation guarantee of 1 - $\frac{1}{e}$.